microsoft/.github/SECURITY.md

 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.
 Additional information can be found at [microsoft.com/msrc](https://www.microsoft.com/msrc).

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:
+\

-  * Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
+  * }Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
   * Full paths of source file(s) related to the manifestation of the issue
   * The location of the affected source code (tag/branch/commit or direct URL)
   * Any special configuration required to reproduce the issue